wightsci/OneNoteUtilitiesGraph/README.md

 Create a config XML file containing your client ID and security scope information, named OneNoteUtilities.config and place it in you .config folder.
 There is a [template file](https://raw.githubusercontent.com/wightsci/OneNoteUtilitiesGraph/master/OneNoteUtilities.config) on GitHub.

-Download the module and use Import-Module.
+Download the module, extract it to a location in your modules path and use ```Import-Module```.
 The process of importing will trigger an attempt to connect to Microsoft Graph. *This will fail if you haven't set up the config file*.